jalphonso/pyez-audit/README.md

+**Summary**
-Used to peform audit of configuration specifically to ensure all transceivers are configured.\
+Used to peform audit of configuration specifically to ensure all transceivers are configured.
-PyEZ is the library used here to peform the work.\
+*PyEZ is the library used here to peform the work.*

+**Details**
-The "show chassis hardware" representative table in PyEZ (jnpr.junos.op.xcvr import XcvrTable) is retrieved and then checked to see if each transceiver is in the config using a custom Interface Config Table.\
+The "show chassis hardware" representative table in PyEZ (jnpr.junos.op.xcvr import XcvrTable) is retrieved and then checked to see if each transceiver is in the config using a custom Interface Config Table.

 Sample Output: